 It’s time to hire!

 You’ve done a ton of work getting your affiliate to this point, and now, its time to grow!
 Growing means hiring someone.
 Why should you hire someone instead of keeping all of your profits for yourself?
-You can check out Jon Gilson’s video, but the jist of it is that by hiring someone you will open up some time to pursue new clients – which in turn gives you more revenue.
+By hiring someone you will open up some time to pursue new clients – which in turn gives you more revenue.

 Think of hiring someone as renting out income.
 Sure, you are paying them to do a job, but they are bringing in more revenue for you than they are costing you.
 If you hire someone and you find this isn’t the case, then you should think about firing them and hiring someone else.